Search

 As Lancaster Farming notes, there are some concerns that feeding brassicas to animals might change the flavor of the milk or meat produced.
 To avoid any issues, remove the animals from this type of food at least four hours before milking and a week before slaughter.

-The mustard family is the fastest growing brassica, with blooms appearing 30-40 days after planting, they’re also high in levels of glucosinolates, which makes them excellent for weed and nematode control in the fall, but detract from the palatability and forage value for livestock.
+The mustard family is the fastest-growing brassica, with blooms appearing 30-40 days after planting, they’re also high in levels of glucosinolates, which makes them excellent for weed and nematode control in the fall, but detract from the palatability and forage value for livestock.

 Brassicas Can Cause Health Problems If Fed Improperly